-The following plots refer to the test-attenuation-50Hz.sgy dataset and show coherent trends but the user should consider that for frequencies lower than about 18Hz the dominant mode is the first higher one (not the fundamental one).
-That means that the frequency range to consider for good attenuation analysis is only 18-50Hz (there is no signal for frequencies higher than 50 Hz).
+The following figure refers to the test-attenuation-50Hz.sgy dataset and show general coherent trends (amplitude decreases with the offset) but the user should notice that for frequencies lower than about 18 Hz the dominant mode is the first higher one (not the fundamental one).
+We know that thanks to the dispersion analysis accomplished to obtain the subsurface model.

+This means that the frequency range to consider for good attenuation analysis is only 18-50 Hz (there is no signal for frequencies higher than 50 Hz).

-Quite clearly in case of datasets like the one reported down here it is not possible to analyze the attenuation.
+Finally, in case of messy datasets like the one reported in the next figure, it is not possible to analyze the attenuation.